Start a Budget

 Evaluate and Set Goals

 Once you feel comfortable tracking your finances and you have a clear picture of your spending habits, it’s time to establish your goals.
 Do you want to set more aside for an emergency fund?
-Save-up for down payment on a car?
+Save-up for a down payment on a car?
 Pay-off credit card debt?
 Really think about what you want to accomplish in the next 3, 6, and 12 months and beyond, but make sure your goals are realistic and doable!
 You don’t want to set a goal of paying off your $5,000 credit card balance in 3 months if you can only afford to pay $400 a month.
 Below are a few common financial goals, and tips on how to approach them.

 Reduce credit card debt: often the best strategy is to simply stop adding to the balance.
 Paying a lot toward that balance, and then using the card when you don’t have enough for your living expenses, is counter-productive.
 Better would be to not add to the balance, and pay a smaller amount toward that balance each month.